 Morgantown, PA 19543

 This winery produces 20 different wines, you’re bound to find one that pleases.
 This is not your picturesque vineyard but there’s a cute house turned wine bar, gift shop and tasting bar to explore.
+Dogs are welcome outside, on the deck/patio and inside the tasting room.

 Cover Photo is of a Pennsylvania farm near Blair Vineyards.
 Photo by Jeremy Glesner, All Rights Reserved